russellballestrini/russell.ballestrini.net/content/2011-01-10-i-just-used-google-to-purchase-chinese-food-takeout-for-two.rst

 venue doesn't have a website or menu posted online.

 So I used Google Web to search for the restaurant name.
-I found http://www.takeouttonight.com which had the entire menu and VALID prices for the restaurant hosted online!
+I found takeouttonight.com (no longer works) which had the entire menu and VALID prices for the restaurant hosted online!
 I choose 'Sweet and Sour chicken', my wife selected Chicken and Broccoli.